ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - (omitted columns )`target_gene_id`, `target_gene_name`: are optional CRISPR-specific columns that are not shown in the example above.

 ### Explanation of this Spreadsheet
 This spreadsheet is only necessary for feature barcoding (or CITE-seq) runs.
-It contains information on all the features used in a sequencing library. **I'm not sure how we will handle cases where different feature labeling schemes are pooled into a single sequencing pool (or if this ever happens).**
+It contains information on all the features used in a sequencing library.
+The addition of the `Library Features` column enables us to encode multiple libraries with different feature lableing schemes into a single sequencing run.
+Similarly, this scheme allows us to combine GEX only libraries (not shown) with feature-barcoding (or CITE-seq) libraries.

 # Cell Ranger Required CSVs